By: Ben Richardson Last updated: August 5th, 2022

 They have the right to have theirs; you have the right to have yours.
 Don’t give others the power over your own life.

-Aggressive and passive are the two dysfunctional behaviours that damages confidence and projects weakness.
+Aggressive and passive are the two dysfunctional behaviours that damage confidence and projects weakness.
 Confidence requires you to build personal standards and live by them.

 Avoid being judgmental, criticise, gossip, be argumentative, opinionated, using swear words, labelling, sarcasm, mockery, threats, bribing, punishing, flattery, justifying, seeking permission and apologising for things you believe in.
 They are all signs of weakness and the opposite of assertiveness.